-During the past decade Kelso has worked to become a leading developer and supplier of a wide range of proprietary rail tank car valves designed primarily for use in the hazmat shipment market.
-Our valve business has grown and proven to help shippers safely deliver hazmat commodities wherever they need to go in North America.
-The evolution to customer driven product development in recent years now bring Kelso unique competitive advantages with customers as management pursues its goals of positive financial performance for years to come.
+Kelso is working to become a leading developer and supplier of a wide range of proprietary tank car valves designed primarily for use in the hazmat shipment market.
+The Company's valves help shippers safely deliver hazmat commodities wherever they need to go in North America.
+Customer driven product development and business strategies now bring Kelso's unique competitive advantages with customers as Management pursues the Company's goals of positive financial performance for years to come.

-Our business model is kept smart, simple and focused on customer needs.
-We concentrate on sound business fundamentals, operational practices, EBITDA returns and careful capital management.
-Today, we invest in customer driven co-engineered product development to improve the probability of market adoption.
-This allows us to prepare marketing initiatives to capitalize on sales opportunities.
-We monitor industry trends and regulated technology requirements to select R&D projects that can be fruitful for our future revenue streams.
-The ambition is that our engineering team can proactively resolve issues for customers before reactionary measures are required.
+The Company keeps products smart, simple and focused on customer needs.
+Kelso concentrates on sound business fundamentals, operational practices, EBITDA returns and careful capital management.
+Today, the Company invests in customer driven co-engineered product development to improve the probability of market adoption.
+This allows Kelso to prepare marketing initiatives to capitalize on sales opportunities.
+Management monitors industry trends and regulated technology requirements to select R&D projects that can be fruitful for the Company's future revenue streams.
+The ambition is that the Company's engineering team can proactively resolve issues for customers before reactionary measures are required.